Ronald Plasterk: Politics

-Plasterk was a member of the Leiden city council for the Labour Party in the early 1980s.
-Since 1995 he has been a political columnist for several national publications and a commentator on TV.
-In the mid-2000s he assumed several more active posts in national politics.

-In 2006 he was member of the committee which wrote the election manifesto for the Labour Party in the 2006 elections, which was led by Paul Depla.
-He also served as an advisor of the national convention, a think tank of the Dutch government on government reform.
+An admirer of Prime Minister Joop den Uyl, Plasterk joined the Labour Party in 1977 as a student.
+He served on the Municipal Council of Leiden from 11 October 1982 until 1 September 1984 while a doctoral researcher.
+Since 1995, he has been a political columnist for several national publications and a commentator on TV.
+In the mid-2000s, he assumed several more active posts in national politics.
+He served as an advisor of the national convention, a think tank of the Dutch government on government reform.